Ruby Lin

 What company does Ruby Lin work for?

-What is Ruby Lin's role at the current company?
+What is Ruby Lin's role at The Westmead Institute for Medical Research?

-Ruby Lin's current role is Business Development Lead (Centre for Infectious Diseases and Microbiology).
+Ruby Lin is listed as Business Development Lead (Centre for Infectious Diseases and Microbiology) at The Westmead Institute for Medical Research.

 What is Ruby Lin's email address?